LeoBrait/mephysto/README.md

 ```

 ## 2 Usage
 With the environment properly activated and from the main folder " ~your_personal_path/mephysto " you can run each script for figures generation.

+ATTENTION: The final figures are in results/handmade folder

 ### 2.1 - almirantado filtragens
 - Collection of water filtered samples in Baia do Almirantado.
 This cam be generated through